loadopoly/Loadopoly-OCR/README.md

 - **Entity Extraction:** People, places, organizations, dates, and concepts
 - **Relationship Mapping:** Automatically detect connections between entities
 - **Semantic Canvas:** 3D universe view of your entire corpus
+- **Global Corpus View (v1.4):** Access the master database of all contributed assets from across the network directly within the node.

 ### 📦 Smart Bundling & Marketplace (v1.2)
 - **Automatic Clustering:** Related images are bundled by time, location, and content.